Photo: Alexei Kuznetsov via Flickr

 While there are some catchphrases and expressions that are instant classics, others can make you seem like you’re trying way too hard.
 Just because you read it in Teen Vogue or The New Yorker, doesn’t mean that the latest cool expression belongs in your updated vernacular.

-Pay close attention to the way your colleagues or boss react when you slip a word into conversation.
+Pay close attention to the way your colleagues or boss react when you slip a word into the conversation.
 Are you faced with blank stares or sneers?
 It’s time to cut back on the hipsterisms and pay closer attention to the way people at your age or stage actually speak.

 4. Fly guys or girls